jwlodek/py_cui/docs/writing.md

 # Create the CUI with 7 rows 6 columns, pass it to the wrapper object, and start it
 root = py_cui.PyCUI(7, 6)

+# If we want to use unicode box characters, we toggle them on here.
+root.toggle_unicode_borders()
 root.set_title('CUI TODO List')
 s = SimpleTodoList(root)
 root.start()